iBat/devextreme-quill/docs/modules/table.md

 #### deleteRow

-Delete the row at the current selection range.
+Deletes the row at the selection range.

 **Methods**